binaryf/geo-netstat/README.md

 # geo-netstat
-Provides geographical location to netstat.

 Where is my Mac connected to ?
 What Application is using that connection ?

+Geo-Netstat is a program you run in your terminal and provides geographical location to your application's internet connections.

 (picture)